stanle/madopt/README.md

 Examples
 ========
-An example for the usage with **C++** can be found in [examples/get_started.cpp](examples/get_started.cpp) To compile and run the example one can use the simple cmake [file](examples/CMakeLists.txt) provided in the examples folder, for example by running
+An example for the usage with **C++** can be found in [examples/get_started.cpp](examples/get_started.cpp) To compile and run the example one can use the simple cmake [file](examples/CMakeLists.txt) provided in the examples folder if, for example by running
 ```
 cd examples
 cmake .